 Known in previous years as the Golden Spike Tour and Visa Championship Series, beginning with the indoor season in 2013, USA Track & Field started the USATF Championship Series.
 For the first time in the history, all events during the 2013 indoor season featured live coverage, which marked a significant moment as USA Track & Field’s broadcast platform continues to move forward.
 In just a short window of competition, the USATF Championship Series, which includes events ranging from the iconic Millrose Games to the USA Indoor and Outdoor Championships and Olympic Trials, has already witnessed world and American records and consistently features top competition on an international level.

 From an organizational perspective, USATF has been one of the greatest financial success stories in sport, more than doubling its overall revenues since 1997.
-The organization currently has an impressive line-up of sponsors and suppliers that includes Nike, St. Vincent Sports Performance, BMW, Lynx, Gill Athletics, Gatorade and Ludus Tours.
+The organization currently has an impressive line-up of sponsors and suppliers that includes Nike, Hershey, Visa, BMW, UCS, Gatorade, Rosetta Stone, University of Phoenix, St. Vincent Sports Performance and Lynx.

 This surge in revenue has coincided with a hefty increase in the number of track meets broadcast on television and TV ratings.
 Our sport has upwards of 40 national TV broadcasts in any given year, and average Nielsen ratings for track and field broadcasts are higher than those of the NHL, the WNBA and Major League Soccer.
 In addition to securing national TV coverage, USA Track & Field has worked with ESPN, NBC, Fox Sports Net, Universal Sports, ESPN3 and the International Association of Athletics Federations (IAAF) to bring same-day, prime-time coverage of major international events to the American airwaves throughout the summer season.